Native Mac feel

 Raven is built for Apple platforms instead of wrapped in a browser shell.
 Launch, scrolling, and text input feel like a Mac app.

-Raven is a Markdown notes app for Mac and iPhone.
+Raven is a Markdown notes app for Mac, iPhone, and iPad.
 It feels like an Apple app because it is one, and it stores notes as ordinary .md files in a folder you control.

 Raven is built for Apple platforms instead of wrapped in a browser shell.
 Launch, scrolling, and text input feel like a Mac app.